Guest article by Angela Siefer

-There is a clear need among non-profit organizations, viagra libraries, patient schools and other community institutions for a national broadband adoption advocacy organization.
-Three federal agencies (National Telecommunications and Information Administration [NTIA], thumb Housing and Urban Development [HUD], Federal Communications Commission [FCC]), plus the White House, are focusing significant attention and possibly significant resources on broadband adoption.
+There is a clear need among non-profit organizations, libraries, schools and other community institutions for a national broadband adoption advocacy organization.
+Three federal agencies (National Telecommunications and Information Administration [NTIA], Housing and Urban Development [HUD], Federal Communications Commission [FCC]), plus the White House, are focusing significant attention and possibly significant resources on broadband adoption.
 How significant the resources will be could depend upon strong advocacy by broadband adoption practitioners in non-profit organizations and libraries.

 There are groups who include broadband adoption in their advocacy work, but there has been a distinct lack of representation of on-the-ground broadband adoption practitioners representing both non-profit organizations and libraries at the federal level.
 The National Digital Inclusion Alliance (NDIA) has filled that gap.
 The purpose of NDIA is to be a unified voice for local technology training, home broadband access, and public broadband access programs.
 We work collaboratively to craft, identify, and disseminate operational resources for digital inclusion programs while serving as a bridge to policymakers and the general public.

 Key Polices That Can Increase Broadband Adoption in the United States